Overton, Hampshire: Papermaking

 Henry Portal founded Portals Paper Mill at Bere Mill, on the River Test between Overton and Whitchurch, in 1712, adding Laverstoke Mill to his enterprise seven years later, which allowed him to win the contract to make banknote paper for the Bank of England in 1724.
 Portals significantly expanded in the 20th century with the development of a new Overton Mill near Quidhampton in 1922 and the Bank of England relocated a significant number of employees to the area during World War II.

-Papermaking is still undertaken within the village at the Overton Mill which produces high-security paper for over 150 national currencies.
+Papermaking was undertaken within the village at the Overton Mill which used to produce high-security paper for over 150 national currencies.
 In 1995 the firm was sold to De La Rue and the Portals name was lost only for it to return in 2018 when De La Rue sold its papermaking assets to Epiris who resurrected the Portals name.
+Epiris closed Portals Mill in 2022 and after three hundred years papermaking is no longer undertaken in the area.

 The historic Laverstoke Mill has been refurbished is now used by Bombay Sapphire with a visitors centre.

 The location of the Portals Mill at Quidhampton has been referenced as the reason why £1 is known as a "Quid".
 However, there are many disputed origins and, given the various locations for Portals Papermills around the Overton area over the last three centuries, it is probably unlikely.